esfied/custom-richpresence/README.md

 8. To automatically run at startup, go to System Preferences > Users & Groups > Login Items, and add `start_rich_presence.sh`, then restart your device.

 9. Feel free to start Discord and see your activity by starting your chosen executable :)

+As of now, it only works with one rich presence at a time.